 These dominant trends and the overall economy and stock market were primarily 'governed' by Central Bank (Monetary) policy around the world, most notably the Fed.
-Having hit the zero bound in an over-levered system in 2020, monetary policy lost its relative potence (diminishing returns) - hence the need for a significant fiscal response.
-That fiscal response - which sent money directly into the real economy (on the demand side) - paired with the COVID (and now War) induced supply constraints have driven the significant inflation we are seeing today.
+Having hit the zero bound in an over levered system in 2020, monetary policy lost its relative potence (diminishing returns) - hence the need for a significant fiscal response.
+That fiscal response - which sent money directly into the real economy (on the demand side) - paired with the COVID (and now war) induced supply constraints have driven the significant inflation we are seeing today.

-While we believe inflation on a rate-of-change (y/y) basis is in the process of peaking (though Ukraine/Russia has lengthened that process) and decelerating, we do expect structurally higher baseline inflation (relative to the last decade) over the next several years.
+While we believe inflation on a rate-of-change (y/y) basis has locally peaked (after Ukraine/Russia lengthened that process) and is decelerating, we do expect structurally higher baseline inflation (relative to the last decade) over the next several years.
 Despite the deflationary impacts of debt, demographics, and technology, the 'newfound' power of fiscal paired with the reversal of several trends above changes the inflation calculus.

 We are now in an environment where things need to change.
 We believe we are in the midst of a 4th Turning and near the end of a long-term debt cycle.
-We are unfortunately on a path to increased global conflict -with the non-kinetic portion well underway with US/China sanctions (e.g., Huawei bans. escalated semiconductor restrictions), and kinetic with Russia/Ukraine.
-The major trends listed above are all now in the process of reversing, mostly out of necessity - for example, de-globalisation and reshoring as we simply cannot be reliant upon China to make our military equipment and medical supplies.
+We are unfortunately in the midst of significant geopolitical tension - with US/China sanctions (e.g., Huawei bans, escalated semiconductor restrictions), and kinetic with Russia/Ukraine.
+The major trends listed above are all now in the process of reversing, mostly out of necessity - for example, de-globalisation and reshoring as the US simply cannot be reliant upon China to make its military equipment and medical supplies.

-The reversal of these trends and the rebuilding of a more resilient (albeit less efficient) system ultimately is likely to result in a capex boom focused on Energy, Transportation/Infrastructure, and Defense.
+The reversal of these trends and the rebuilding of a more resilient (albeit less efficient) system ultimately is likely to result in a capex boom focused on Energy, transportation/ Infrastructure, and Defense.
+Our Global Mobility unit class is well positioned to capitalise on this expected global system shift and rebuild over the next decade.